 What is the Youth Offending Service?

-BATHNES Youth Offending Service is a multi-agency service, comprising staff from Education, Social Care, Health, Probation and the Police.
+Bath and North East Somerset Youth Offending Service (YOS) is a multi-agency service, comprising staff from Education, Social Care, Health, Probation and the Police.
 We work closely with partner agencies including, Local Authority Social Care, SEND and Children Missing Education services, Police, schools, colleges and other providers, Project 28 (Young Peoples’ Alcohol & Substance Misuse Service).

 The aim of the Youth Offending Service is to prevent offending and helping young people who have offended to get the help and support they need to become valued and productive members of society and to repair harm they might have caused.